digipres/publications/ipres/ipres-2012/papers/preservation-is-knowledge-a-community-driven-preservation-approa.md

   the BnF will have to be examined over time, to ensure all the communities' needs are met while SPAR remains viable.
 creators:
-- Derrot, Sophie
+- Sophie Derrot
-- Peyrard, Sebastien
+- Sebastien Peyrard
-- Oury, Clement
+- Clement Oury
-- Fauduet, Louise
+- Louise Fauduet
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:292755/download
 grand_parent: iPRES